phil616/rpic/docs/devbrief.md

 * comfirm and report platform

 > after compare with the complexity of message queue and callback, it is better to use a simple way to dispatch function,(callback).

+4. about vms

+load vm by vm tools is slow, the best way is to copy files and env configs, in this case the only factor is the size of files.

+copy venv files and cfg ,run a specific python file, it is the best way to run a python script.